denischertkov/paloalto_exporter/README.md

-# Palo Alto IPsec Exporter
+# Palo Alto IPSec tunnel status Prometheus exporter
-Prometheus exporter for actual Palo Alto firewall IPSEC tunnel state, written in Python.
+Prometheus exporter for actual Palo Alto firewall IPSec tunnel state, written in Python.

 ## Description
-As is well known, in Palo Alto firewalls it is not possible to get the actual status of an IPSEC tunnel using SNMP: even if the tunnel is set to down on the other side and the tunnel is not established, but the administrative status is UP, SNMP will return the UP status.
+As is well known, Palo Alto firewalls do not allow you to get the real status of an IPSEC tunnel via SNMP: even if the tunnel is set down on the other side and the tunnel is not established, but the administrative status is UP, SNMP will return the UP status.
-From the CLI with "show vpn flow" command we can see the actual picture:
+From the CLI with the "show vpn flow" command we can see the actual picture:

 ```
-user@PA-PRI(active)> show vpn flow
+user@PA-A(active)> show vpn flow

 total tunnels configured:                                     7
 filter - type IPSec, state any